VRTool

 great circle routes or use weather routing to generate

-be saved to the desktop file (*.nav).
+tracks and isochrones.
+All these objects will be saved to the desktop file.

-In the program toolbar you find the
+In the toolbar you can choose from the

 following tools: